nhanb/old.hi.imnhan.com/content/pages/about.md

 ![My face](/static/images/nhan.jpg)

 My name is **Bùi Thành Nhân**.
-I'm an undergraduate at RMIT Vietnam, focusing myself on web delvelopment, mostly backend but I'm also taking huge interests in frontend frameworks too (twitter bootstrap, angularjs, etc.).
+I'm an undergraduate at RMIT Vietnam, focusing myself on web delvelopment, mostly backend but I'm also taking huge interests in frontend frameworks (twitter bootstrap, angularjs, etc.).

 I have a working knowledge of Java desktop programming, experience on web programming with PHP and